 But, wait a minute, you may say.
 If you need to wait five or ten years to decide if what you’re doing is working, isn’t that a lot of time lost?
 After all, you don’t want to go for 20 years, only to discover that you’re a bad stock picker and would have been better off in an S&P500 fund.
 The answer is that you don’t need to choose one or the other.
 Instead, put your 401k funds and a good portion of your taxable portfolio into index funds.
 At the same time, pick a few individual stocks that you think will shine over long periods of time, buy substantial quantities (acquiring 500 to 1000 shares over a period of time).
 You will then be playing both sides.
 If you’re a bad stock picker, your index funds will bail you out.
 If you’re a good stock picker, your individual picks will add to the returns from your index funds, perhaps substantially if you catch something like the next Home Depot or Microsoft.
 It doesn’t have to be an either-or proposition.

 Questions?
 Comments?
 Let me know what’s on your mind by using the comment form below!

 Follow on Twitter to get news about new articles. @SmallIvy_SI

-Disclaimer: This blog is not meant to give financial planning or tax advice.
-It gives general information on investment strategy, picking stocks, and generally managing money to build wealth.
+Disclaimer: This blog is not meant to give financial planning advice, it gives information on a specific investment strategy and picking stocks.
 It is not a solicitation to buy or sell stocks or any security.
 Financial planning advice should be sought from a certified financial planner, which the author is not.
-Tax advice should be sought from a CPA.
 All investments involve risk and the reader as urged to consider risks carefully and seek the advice of experts if needed before investing.